Who would have thought selecting tiles for one of the smallest areas of your home could be the most challenging?!

 Looking at inspiration will help you see how colours have been used, different materials have been combined, the way tiles have been laid, or unusual design elements.

 Gather these ideas either electronically or physically and see a trend start to emerge.
 You may find you’re attracted to a particular interior style, such as contemporary or Hamptons, or the use of certain materials or colours.
+If you have no idea what your style is, take our free interior style quiz here.

 Looking at inspiration is important to see how you can put your own spin on things rather than simply replicating what’s been done before.